With thousands of passengers boarding each day, keeping buses and trains clean is a constant task.

 While most of the cleaning is done while trains are in storage, trains are also cleaned between trips at Target Field, the Union Depot and the Mall of America.

 Wearing calf-high rubber boots, Helper Jim Johnson said he enjoyed the work and the satisfaction of keeping the fleet in top condition.
 “The more you keep the trains clean, the cleaner they stay,” he said.

 Help keep buses and trains clean

 Customers play an important role in keeping buses, trains and boarding areas clean.
 Remember, Metro Transit’s Code of Conduct prohibits customers from eating on board; drinks with a sealed lid are acceptable.
-To report a spill or excessive litter, call Customer Relations at 612-373-3333.
+Customers are also encouraged to practice good hand washing, cover coughs and sneezes and properly dispose of used tissues.
+To report a concern, call Customer Relations at 612-373-3333.